MF42-DZH/ModePile/README.md

 * [_Marathon II_](https://www.youtube.com/watch?v=QxsDKW0oUgs) - "If Marathon was so good, why isn't there a Marathon 2?"
 * [_Minesweeper_](https://www.youtube.com/watch?v=yvsnhtv1zvw) - It's Minesweeper.
 What else is there to say?
 * _Mission Mode_ - Play a marathon mode, but it asks you to clear Puyo-Puyo-styled missions.
+* _Multinext Marathon_ - A marathon mode with two next queues to juggle.
 * [_Pong_](https://www.youtube.com/watch?v=Xpn3dzklIb8) - A single-player Pong clone.
 * _Retro Mania 2_ - A mode based on *Sega \*\*\*ris '99*
 * _Roll Training_ - Practice your credit roll plays here.